UKyz/Princeton-Plainsboro/README.md

   <img src="http://victor-fauquembergue.fr/imagesGit/princeton0">
 </p>

-We had to implement a web application in PHP-HTML-CSS-MySQL.
-This application is general practitioner appointment management system.
-It can be used for a clinic or a hospital to allow patients and doctors to create, manage or delete appointments.
+We have implemented a web application in PHP-HTML-CSS-MySQL.
+This application is a general practitioner appointment management system.
+It can be used for a clinic or a hospital to allow patients and doctors to create, control or delete appointments.
 This web application can be managed by an admin who can manage doctors and also the web-site's contains.

 Feel free to contribute or discuss this application.
 Please contact me if you find a bug.